Novak Djokovic defeats Diego Schwartzman to win fifth Italian Open title - Local News 8

 Djokovic defeated Diego Schwartzman 7-5, 6-3 in a tight contest on clay in the build-up to the French Open.

-The victory means Djokovic now has a record 36 Masters 1000 titles and remains unbeaten in 2020.
-He made an early exit at the US Open in New York earlier this month when he struck a line judge with a ball.
+The victory means Djokovic now has a record 36 Masters 1000 titles and remains unbeaten in 2020 barring his early US Open exit this month when he struck a line judge with a ball.

 In the women’s competition, Simona Halep won her first Italian Open title as Karolina Pliskova was forced to withdraw in the second set due to a thigh injury.